-Home equity lines of credit (HELOCs) allow homeowners to get cash using the equity in their homes.
-Lenders typically limit the amount you can borrow to 80 percent (or less) of your home’s value.
+Home equity lines of credit (HELOCs) let homeowners obtain cash using the equity in their homes.
+Lenders typically limit the amount you can borrow to 80 percent of your home’s value.

 Business lines of credit provide working capital to small businesses.
-Because business needs change constantly, it's not practical to apply for a new loan with every change of season or new customer.
-A credit line makes borrowing flexible for businesses.
+Because the fiscal needs of business are usually fluid, it's not practical to constantly apply for new traditional loans, so credit lines make flexible borrowing simple and convenient.

 Compare and Contrast

-Credit lines are attractive because they’re flexible.
-You don't have to apply for a new loan every time you need money.
-If you expect to borrow multiple times throughout the year, a credit line might be the easiest option.
-These loans are best for cash-flow management when expenses are unpredictable.
-They can even be attached to checking accounts to prevent overdraft charges.
+Credit lines differ from standard auto and home loans where you borrow lump sumps of money up front after approval.
+But if you subsequently realize that you require additional funds, you must apply for an entirely new loan.
+This can be inconvenient and may take time.
+Contrarily, with credit lines, borrowers don't have to reapply for new loans every time they need money.
+So if you expect to borrow money multiple times throughout the year, a credit line might be the easiest option.
+These loans help borrowers manage cash when expenses are unpredictable, and they can even be attached to checking accounts to prevent overdraft charges.

-How to spend: You’ll often get a checkbook or a payment card that draws from your pool of available funds.
+How to spend: You typically receive a checkbook or a payment card that draws from your pool of available funds.

-Use wisely: Credit lines are best used as a safety net to avoid cash flow issues – they're not the best tool for everyday use or for long-term borrowing.
-You might have to pay a fee every time you draw on your credit line, and you might find that interest rates are higher than you'd pay for less flexible loans (like a standard mortgage or auto loans with fixed monthly payments).
+Use wisely: Credit lines are best used as safety nets when one suddenly needs immediate cash to cover an unexpected expense.
+But credit lines are not ideal for routine use or for long-term borrowing.
+You may be charged a fee every time you draw on your credit line, and interest rates are typically higher than those connected to standard mortgage or auto loans.

 How to Get a Line of Credit

-To get a line of credit, you’ll need to apply, just like you’d apply for any other loan.
-Lenders will decide whether or not to approve your application (as well as how much to offer) based on normal lending criteria:
+To obtain a line of credit, you must apply as you would with any other loan.
+Lenders will decide whether to approve your application and determine your borrowing limits based on the following lending criteria:

-- Your borrowing history (for most consumers, your credit scores are used)
+- Your borrowing history.
+For most consumers, credit scores are examined.